DCMA plays key role at NCMA World Congress contract workshop

 |0

-This work, DCMA plays key role at NCMA World Congress contract workshop [Image 4 of 4], by Debra Watts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DCMA plays key role at NCMA World Congress contract workshop, by Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.